 ED, which happens when there’s interest in sex, but an inability to get and keep an erection, can be an early warning sign of current or future heart problems.

 “The small vessels of the penis are affected the same as the small vessels of the heart by conditions such as hypertension, diabetes and elevated cholesterol.
-Therefore, ED, in a way, can be a sign of early cardiovascular disease or part of the global effects of poor cardiovascular health,” says Dr. Siegel.
+Therefore, ED, in a way, can be a sign of early cardiovascular disease or part of the global effects of poor cardiovascular health,” says Dr. Eisenberg.

 While causes vary, vascular conditions and diabetes are often the culprits behind ED.
 “Hypertension and atherosclerosis tend to affect the small arteries in our body such as those that feed oxygenated blood to the heart, the brain and to the penis.
 That’s why we often see patients with these conditions also experiencing ED,” he says.